i-e-b/node-tree-surgeon/README.md

 - [ ] Disconnect -- the opposite of Fuse, place a new node between a parent and child
 - [ ] Fork -- move some of the values of a node into a new or existing sibling
 - [ ] Move -- move some of the values of a node into an existing sibling, or do nothing
+- [ ] FlipRelationship -- given a parent kind, a child kind, and an equality function for children; swap parents\<--\>children, grouping children by equality.

 Note:
 * To run istanbul on Windows, use `istanbul cover C:\Users\[username]\AppData\Roaming\npm\node_modules\mocha\bin\_mocha -- -R spec`

 Todo:
+* bring `.d.ts` file up-to-date with available features
+* syntax should allow chaining of functions
 * extend with `kind` *and* `predicate` functions
 * some way of mutating kind when fusing/merging?